Senior Scientist II

 Working knowledge of lymphocyte biology, cell subsets, and lineage markers.
 Expertise with immunoassays including multi-color immunophenotyping and FACS-based assays

-Experience with analyzing/ isolating immune cell populations (T and B lymphocytes, NK cells and myeloid lineage cells) from human and mouse blood and tissues and execute immune cell functional analysis of immune cell functional assays.
-Position requires the basic knowledge and experience to work with normal donor human blood and blood-derived cells.
+Experience with analyzing/ isolating immune cell populations (T and B lymphocytes, NK cells and myeloid lineage cells) from human and mouse blood and tissues and implementing immune cell functional assays.
+Position requires knowledge and experience to work with normal donor human blood and blood-derived cells.

 Bioassays for small molecule inhibitors/modulators in cell-based assays using cell lines, primary cells and ex-vivo cell/tissue preparations such as standard colorimetric, fluorescence/luminescence-based assays for cell proliferation, cytotoxicity, apoptosis, cell migration, cell signaling, etc.